LevInteractive/dwarf/README.md

 }
 ```

-Your response will return a set of shortened urls in the same order:
+Your response will return a set of shortened urls in the same order that they were sent:

 ```json
 // -> Request